ibm-cloud-docs/EventStreams/messagehub115.md

 You need to supply credentials to allow the Cloud Object Storage bridge to connect into your Cloud Object Storage instance.

-The easiest way to achieve this is for the owner or administrator of your Cloud Object Storage instance to create the credentials using the Cloud Object Storage UI.
+Request that the owner or administrator of your Cloud Object Storage instance to create the credentials using the Cloud Object Storage UI.

 1. Select the **Service credentials** and add a **New credential**.
 2. Select an **Access Role** of **Writer** and select a **Service ID** of **Auto Generate**.
-   This creates a credential and you can copy the resulting JSON into the {{site.data.keyword.messagehub}} dashboard in the {{site.data.keyword.Bluemix_notm}} console during bridge creation.
+   This creates a credential and you can copy the resulting JSON into the {{site.data.keyword.messagehub}} dashboard in the {{site.data.keyword.Bluemix_notm}} console when you create a bridge.
 Alternatively, you can take the ```apikey``` and ```resource_instance_id``` fields and input them in the UI or set them in the bridge create JSON if creating directly using a REST call.

 The credential that you create grants writer access to the entire Cloud Object Storage instance,